-From 2012 the health insurance, pension insurance and the general insurance contributions were erased.
-Instead of these, 27% social contribution tax was introduced in 2016, (reduced to 22% from 2017 and to 19,5% in 2018.
+From 2012 the health insurance, pension insurance and the general insurance contributions were erased, instead of these, 27 % social contribution tax was introduced.
 The assessment unit is the individual.

-2.5.3 Self-employed social contributions
+2.4.3 Self-employed social contributions

 Entrepreneurs (those with no zero self-employment income) and EVA (simplified business tax) payers (lse00 = 1) pay self-employed contributions.